Gordon’s heavy rains wash away rural Mississippi dam

-BLACK HAWK, Miss.
-(AP) — Officials say a dam is breaching on the edge of Mississippi’s Delta region after heavy rains during Tropical Storm Gordon.
+JACKSON, Miss.
+(AP) — Officials said that a dam is breaching on the edge of Mississippi’s Delta region after heavy rains during Tropical Storm Gordon.

-The National Weather Service has issued a flood warning for parts of Carroll County downstream from Murdock Lake, where senior forecaster Mike Edmonston said water was eroding an earthen dam late Friday.
+The National Weather Service issued a flood warning for parts of Carroll County downstream from Murdock Lake, where water was eroding an earthen dam late Friday.

-The area received more than 12 inches (30 centimeters) of rain Wednesday during Gordon according to radar estimates.
+The area near Black Hawk, about 70 miles (115 kilometers) north of Jackson, received more than 12 inches (30 centimeters) of rain Wednesday during Gordon according to radar estimates, senior Weather Service forecaster Mike Edmonston said.
+Carroll County saw widespread flash flooding with water entering some homes, and some farmers said their crops were significantly damaged.

-Authorities plan to let the dam fully breach.
-It’s located near Black Hawk, about 70 miles (115 kilometers) north of Jackson.
+Dusty Myers, chief of the dam safety division for the Mississippi Department of Environmental Quality, said there’s one main breach where water is penetrating through the dam.

 Most Read Nation & World Stories